humpataa/tibber-daily-view/README.md

 Works with active accounts (or demo key) only!

-You can check the scripts at https://hopp.la/tibber/tib.php
+You can check working scripts at https://hopp.la/tibber/tib.php